5monkeys/docker-image-context-hash-action/README.md

 - Push docker images with tags that can be found in different contexts, across the Git repository as a whole.
 For example: a release workflow could find an image built by a test workflow.
-- Skip unnecessary image builds if there has been no changes to all files included in the maximal Docker image context.
+- Skip unnecessary image builds if there has been no changes to any files included in the maximal Docker image context.

-While using e.g. a Git commit hash, rather than a hash of the Docker image context, could work correspondingly it is more sensitive.
-For example: if no contents of a Docker image context has changed between 2 commit hashes, the hash calculation produces identical output.
+While using e.g. a Git commit hash could work correspondingly it is more sensitive.
+For
+example: if contents of a Docker image context hasn't changed between 2 commits, the hash calculation produces identical output.

 Note that `docker-image-context-hash-action` does _not_ calculate the hash of the _actual_ Docker image context.
-Only the _maximal_ Docker image context.

 ---